-If you arrive after 8:15 a.m. you will need to park your vehicle and walk your child into the Front Office, sign him/her in as tardy and pick up a Tardy Slip for admittance to class.
+If you arrive after 8:15 a.m. you will need to park your vehicle and walk your child into the main office, sign him/her in as tardy, and pick up a tardy slip for admittance to class.

-Afternoon Pick-up:
+Afternoon Pick-Up:

 Please do not come into the school to wait for your child(ren) to be dismissed prior to dismissal time.
 Parents/guardians should not go to the classrooms to get their child(ren).
 All car riders will be dismissed at 3:00/3:05 p.m.
 Large numbers of parents coming into the school and waiting for dismissal creates additional noise, distractions, and safety concerns.
-If you must come in due to inclement weather, please quietly remain in the Front Lobby.
 This is not an appropriate time to visit friends or relatives who may be employed at the school.

 In an effort to create a safe and efficient dismissal process, all parents/guardians are encouraged to use the drive-thru pick-up procedure.
 Two lines may be formed in front of the school.
-Please be sure your Carrider ID Card is displayed in your windshield on the passenger side.
+Please be sure your carrider ID card is displayed in your windshield on the passenger side.
 A faculty/staff member will call inside for your child and will then arrange for your child to safely get to your vehicle.
 Students MUST wait for a school employee to tell them when to go to their vehicle.
 This is a matter of safety for everyone!
 Students will not be allowed to cross the traffic lanes unescorted.